Robert J. Melosh Medal

 Phase 2: Symposium

-The top six papers are selected as finalists, and their student authors are invited to participate in a symposium at Duke.
-The symposium features lectures by the members of the distinguished judging panel, as well as talks by all the selected finalists.
+The top five papers are selected as finalists, and their student authors are invited to participate in a symposium at Duke.

 How to Enter